culturing/poems/DESIGN.md

 one column three times as long, and no stem in the body — the rail is the heading, and a second set of years beside it would say it twice.

+A hub is the one page that does not scroll.
+The page is exactly the window and the list alone moves inside it, so the title saying which theme this is and the rail saying which years it holds are both still there at the foot of a hundred titles.
+A rail that scrolls away is a rail you have to scroll back for, and a set of jumps you have to go and find is most of the way to not having them.
+It was sticky before, which held it against the navbar but let the title go and left the rail's own position dependent on how far down the page you were.

+The fade band is fixed to the foot of the window and now lies over the foot of the list rather than the foot of the page, which is the same thing to look at and says the same thing: there is more below.
+The 7rem the page reserved to end clear of it moves onto the list.
+The scrollbar is the one piece of chrome this cannot suppress, so it is thinned and put in the grey of the rules, rather than left as a lit strip down a dark page.

+Short windows keep the ordinary page scroll: divided, they would leave the list a slot of two or three rows, which is worse than a title that scrolls away.

+The page keys act on whatever holds focus, and a page that does not scroll is a page where they do nothing at all.
+So the list takes focus as soon as it has something to scroll, and takes it back after a rail jump, which hands it to the body on the way past.
+It is not in the tab order: the list is nothing but links, and tabbing through them scrolls it anyway.
+Focus here is a place for the keys to land rather than something asked for, so it is not drawn; a ring the size of the page would be the loudest thing on it.

-Rail anchors land flush against the navbar, exactly.
-Less and the date lands behind the bar;
+Rail anchors land flush against the top of whatever is scrolling.
+In the window that is the top of the list, with nothing above it to clear.
+In the short-window fallback it is the navbar,
-more and the gap fills with the tail of the group above.
+exactly: less and the date lands behind the bar, more and the gap fills with the tail of the group above.
 The node carries 2rem of bottom padding, so at flush that padding sits under the bar and the previous title is above it.

 On phones the rail goes entirely.
 Laid flat it was two rows of years above every list, which is most of a phone screen spent on navigation before a single title — and jump-to-year matters